efrecon/machinery/docs/Reference.md

 below](#netinfo)).
 This file will have the same root name as the cluster YAML file, but with a leading `.` to hide it and the extension `.env` (see `env` [command description](#env)).

+When using v2 of the file format, any network that has not been created but has been declared as part of the YAML description will be created whenever a manager machine is created or brought up.

 #### halt